ASIA Travel Tips .com

 ING: is the just renovated Manhattan Club which is in the New World Renaissance View Hotel.
 It opened after enormous renovations 18 December 1999, and now is much more spacious, and has a great feel to it.
 The music is good, and they are very popular with locals and expats alike.
 They have excellent Karaoke facilities if you are into that.

 Amnesia: not too far from Lan Kwai Fong in Hollywood Road is a great place to go if you enjoy trance, techno etc. Go Late.
 This is where a lot of people go after the traditional bars in Lan Kwai Fong close.
 It has been known to shut its doors at 6 am.
-It is relatively expensive but has a great atmopshere and a great decor.
+It is relatively expensive but has a great atmosphere and a great decor.

 The Jazz Club: next to Lan Kwai Fong in the California Entertainment Building caters well to the jazz loving crowd.

-These bars above are considered the best bars in Wanchai, or Causeway Bay.
-Below we review disco/bars that are a much different crowd.
-Generally at these bars the women will be Philippina (possibly maids working in Hong Kong, possibly not) and a few Thai and mainland Chinese.
-I want to be very clear here, these (or at least many of these) women are NOT prostitutes, most work VERY hard in Hong Kong, and hence deserve respect.
+Let's be very clear here, these (or at least many of these) women are NOT prostitutes, most work VERY hard in Hong Kong, and hence deserve respect.
 Of course there is also an abundance of women willing to accept gifts of one kind or another, but there is a mix.
 A great time is generally assured at all these places, however the atmosphere may appear a little strange on the first visit.
 There are though in the same area lots of Go-Go bars, where the girls are working.
 These are expensive but if that is what you are looking for then just remember that it is probably cheaper to fly to Manila, or Bangkok.
 Enjoy !

 Big Apple: Has now changed its name but was once THE late scene in Hong Kong, it still does get very busy, this is one disco though that has attracted more than its fare share of prostitutes.
 They play good music and often have a live DJ and band.

 New Makati: Highly recommendable.
 This disco/bar is a great place to come and is always one of the first of its bunch to get busy early.
-They play great music and the women are very friendly .
+They play great music and the women are very friendly.

 Neptune II: Neptune I has closed and now this is probably one of the busiest of the 'discos' of its type in Wanchai.
 Get's busy late and on Sunday afternoons and can be a very fun place.

 All of the above bars are very busy on a Sunday afternoon believe it or not so if you have nothing else to do, go and check it out from 3 pm onwards.
-You won't regret it !
+You won't regret it!

 Strawberry: Is now supposed to be THE late spot taking over from the Big Apple, here everybody from everywhere in Hong Kong would converge for late night dancing, after everywhere else has closed.
 Great place.

-Kowloon is basically the name for the mainland in other words not the Island of Hong Kong, only a short strip of water in the harbour separates the two and this gap seems to be getting smaller all the time.
-Most of the best bars on this side are in Tsimshatsui which is the first MTR stop of you are coming from the Island.
-Their are really some great bars on this side, and you should not miss out on giving them a try.
-There is even a smaller version of Lan Kwai Fong (in Central), at Knutsford Terrace, although it is difficult to get much smaller than that splatter of assorted yet very good bars.
-There are some good restaurants and bars that can be found there though such as Bahama Mama's, the Whale Pub and Chaser's.
+Most of the best bars on this side are in Tsim Sha Tsui which is the first MTR stop of you are coming from the Island.
+There is even a smaller version of Lan Kwai Fong (in Central), at Knutsford Terrace which offers a splatter of assorted yet very good bars.
+There is also some good restaurants and bars that can be found there though such as Bahama Mama's, the Whale Pub and Chaser's.
 Read our Review of Knutsford Terrace.
-There are still some of the old "Wanchai/Suzie Wong" style bars in TST on Ashley Road, such as the Red Lion Inn, and Ned Kelly's Last Stand but to be honest you are better off trying your chances in one of the regular bars featured here.

 Felix: This modern style restaurant/bar is found atop the Peninsula Hotel, as you can expect it is a little pricey but for those that aren't paying for a room at the hotel with Harbour View, you have to visit.
 The view is simply stunning 28 floors up you look over the harbour and over the rest of Kowloon to the other.
 It attracts different crowds, tourists, local yuppies, and those that enjoy the food but mainly the view.
 If you are a man you HAVE to try the toilets here, don't ask why, just do it.

-Someplace Else: Can be found in the basement of the Sheraton and is a very "hot" or "in" place of late.
+Someplace Else: Can be found in the basement of the Sheraton and is a very "hot" or "in" place.
 They have the busiest happy hour we have ever seen in Hong Kong, which offers you buy one get one from 5 pm until 8 pm, if you ask the waiter he will even bring the second when you finish the first, which is nice so it does not get warm.
 They even have live music during this time.
 The disco music starts at around 11 pm, and is very popular with locals, expats and tourists.
 They do serve food and it is of a quality you would expect from a Sheraton, the menu is a laugh (literally) and will keep you busy for quite some time.
 Most of the food is Tex-Mex.

 Delaneys: is always a safe option, and has proved very popular with locals and expats alike.
 They have a good choice of beer on tap, and they always cover the live sporting events.